junghan0611/spacemacs/layers/+intl/keyboard-layout/README.md

 `META+KEY` and leader key bindings such as (`SPC …`), whenever it makes sense.

-In some cases the remapped keys won\'t follow these conventions, mainly because there are better alternatives, or because some movements don\'t make sense.
+In some cases the remapped keys won't follow these conventions, mainly because there are better alternatives, or because some movements don't make sense.

 For example: In the `magit` status buffer, the `c` key is bound to `commit` by default.
-If we want to follow the conventions, then it should be remapped to \"move left\" in the bepo layout, but since operations in `magit` are done line by line, then there\'s no reason to move left, and we won\'t remap the `c` key.
+If we want to follow the conventions, then it should be remapped to "move left" in the bepo layout, but since operations in `magit` are done line by line, then there's no reason to move left, and we won't remap the `c` key.

 Keyboard layouts
 ================